NFC Reader

-The NFC Reader can be thought of as a sensor, but it has some particularities that we need to address.
-In this article, we assume you have successfully initialized the devices with the Tinkerforge Device Manager, and you stored all connected devices on a global variable devices.
-We also declared a global variable called nfcReader.
+The [NFC Reader](https://www.tinkerforge.com/de/doc/Hardware/Bricklets/NFC.html) can be thought of as a sensor, but it has some particularities that we need to address.
+In this article, we assume you have successfully initialized the devices with the [Tinkerforge Device Manager](https://iot.datalit.de/2-internet-of-things/iot-in-our-apps/connect-to-devices/the-tinkerforge-device-manager), and you stored all connected devices on a global variable `devices`.
+We also declared a global variable called `nfcReader`.&#x20;

 Next, we need to know the [device identifier](https://www.tinkerforge.com/de/doc/Software/Device_Identifier.html), which **286**: